DrBiznes/World-of-Wynncraft/README.md

 ### Overhauled Inventory

-The fantastic WynnVentory mod adds trade market price tooltips, and my mod Wynn Weapon Viewer adds an enlarged preview of your weapon model (which now looks amazing thanks to Mythos).
+Due to some asinine decision-making by the Wynncraft mod team, WynnVentory is no longer available, but my mod Wynn Weapon Viewer adds an enlarged preview of your weapon model (which now looks amazing thanks to Mythos).
 There are also buttons to toggle the weapon viewer and quickly share your build with a link, using the wonderful WynnBuild mod.
 We also got some neat animations thanks to Immersive UI.

 ![overhauledinv](https://github.com/user-attachments/assets/5d51e587-7f7f-4255-b923-cb8ecc9d9534)